 Trump bans dealings with Chinese owners of TikTok, WeChat

-NEW YORK (AP) — President Donald Trump has ordered a sweeping but unspecified ban on dealings with the Chinese owners of consumer apps TikTok and WeChat, although it remains unclear if he has the legal authority to actually ban the apps from the U.S.
+NEW YORK (AP) — President Donald Trump ordered a sweeping but vague ban on dealings with the Chinese owners of consumer apps TikTok and WeChat, a move Chinese officials said was “political manipulation."

 “This is an unprecedented use of presidential authority,” Eurasia Group analyst Paul Triolo said in an email.
 At a minimum, he said, the orders appear to “constitute a ban on the ability of U.S. app stores run by Apple and Google to include either mobile app after 45 days.”

-Note: This story has been updated to clarify that Toronto-based Citizen Lab is a watchdog group unrelated to the Chinese government.